 Techniques for conditions not specifically listed above are investigational, including, but not limited to:

-- Sclerotherapy of perforator, greater or lesser saphenous, or accessory saphenous veins
+- Sclerotherapy techniques, other than microfoam sclerotherapy, of greater, lesser saphenous, or accessory saphenous veins

 - Sclerotherapy of isolated tributary veins without prior or concurrent treatment of saphenous veins